I’ve been thinking about how stories work most of my life.

 I said are you kidding?

 And so, that’s what we’ve done.
-John, PWA and I have taken the heart of Into the Woods and turned it into a six-week online course for business communicators.
+John, PWA and I have taken the heart of Into the Woods and turned it into an online course for business communicators.

 It covers all the stuff that’s in the book – the essential elements that every story has in common, and about how to use those elements in your own stories.
 I won’t go on – there’s details here.
 The online format suits the material perfectly: there’s plenty of time to read, watch films and YouTube clips, and discuss on the forum with other students.